wright-development/wright-development.github.io/content/post/api-testing-in-dotnet.md

 ## Writing Tests

-Alright now that the project is all setup, let's create a few tests and see what Expected.Request buys us.
-We'll start with a simple get request on the ValuesController.
+Alright now that the project is all set up, let's create a few tests and put Expected.Request to work.
+We'll start with a simple GET request on the ValuesController.

-Without expected request the code will look something like this...
+Without expected request, the code will look something like this...

 ``` csharp
 private readonly TestServer _server;